 Day 6: We rise early to view the magnificent sunrise over the Kanchenjunga massifs, Mt.
 Makalu, Lhotse and Mt.
 Everest

-We rise early to view the magnificent sunrise over the Kanchenjunga massifs, Mt.
+We rise early to watch the gorgeous sunrise over the Kanchenjunga massifs, Mt.
 Makalu, Lhotse and Mt.
 Everest.
 After breakfast, we start for Phalut (3600m).
-It is a fascination gradual walk along the Singalila ridges covered by alpine grass and shrubs.
+It is a gradual fascinating walk along the Singalila ridges covered by alpine grass and shrubs.
 The mountains and valleys of Nepal stretch far into the horizon on the left and that of Darjeeling and Sikkim of the right side.
-The trail leads through the Silver Fir forest and interesting dwarf rhododendron trees.
+The trail leads through the Silver Fir forest and exotic dwarf rhododendron trees.
 Camp for the night at Phalut.